-To conclude our Sanitization series, Part III delves into the importance of sanitizing your HVAC system and the air in your grow room.
+To conclude our Sanitization series, Part III delves into the importance of sanitizing your grow room HVAC system and the air in your grow room.
 We’ll dive into proactive and reactive measures to achieve clean HVAC and air systems to prevent pathogens and pests and improve crop yields and quality.

 Why HVAC/Air Sanitization is Vital

 The air in your grow room is as important to successful and healthy crops as the surfaces and plant substrates.
-Keeping the air in your grow space sanitized and free of microbes, pests, and pollutants saves you time, energy, and money while improving plant health, reducing crop loss, and avoiding expensive and labor-intensive battles with microscopic invaders.
+Keeping the air in your cannabis cultivation grow space sanitized and free of microbes, pests, and pollutants saves you time, energy, and money while improving plant health, reducing crop loss, and avoiding expensive and labor-intensive battles with microscopic invaders.

 First, let’s take a look at the difference between sanitization and sterilization.
 Sanitization involves regular, surface-level cleaning, such as wiping up a spill, or cleaning tools.
 Sanitization is an integral part of the growing process and vital to regularly producing quality crop yields.
-Sterilization takes this approach to cleaning down to a microscopic scale, to rid a grow space of bacteria and microbes.
+Sterilization takes this approach to clean down to a microscopic scale, to rid a grow space of bacteria and microbes.
 Think of sanitization as wiping down a counter with a regular wet cloth, and sterilization as wiping the counter down with an antimicrobial wipe.

 Now, to apply the sanitization/sterilization distinction to our subject of HVAC and air.
 You always want to keep your grow space as clean as possible, aiming for sterilization wherever viable.
-In reality, microbes exist in fresh air, and the air we breathe out with every breath, so totally sterilizing your air is beyond the capacities of most growers.
+In reality, microbes exist in the fresh air, and the air we breathe out with every breath, so totally sterilizing your air is beyond the capacities of most growers.
 Focus on sterilizing the surfaces of your HVAC system, along with your surfaces and tools.
 Sanitization is a more achievable goal when it comes to your grow space air.

 As with the other areas of sanitization we’ve examined in this series, failing to sanitize your grow space air or HVAC system can lead to adverse outcomes, such as: